Who can take our classes?

 Will My Dog be Certified After Taking Your Classes?

-No. These classes train the handler to train your own dog.
-If your province or country requires certification, you will have to go through an authorized tester to be certified as a team.
+No. These classes train you, the handler, to train your own dog.
+If your province or country requires or recommends certification, you will have to go through an authorized tester to be certified as a team.
 For example, in British Columbia, to be certified you go through the Ministry of Justice to be tested for certification.

 What Methods of Training Do you Use?

 All behaviors are taught using the principles of learning theory focussing primarily on positive reinforcement and careful use of negative punishment.
 Capturing and shaping are used and errorless learning help the dogs succeed.
+We vary the type of reinforcers we use (food toys, affection, real life reinforcers once the dog has learned and generalized behaviors).
 Along the way, we also teach you to read your dog's body language so communication is two-way.
 You are working together as a team, after all!

 Do You Use Punishment At All?